Attention-augmented Spatio-Temporal Segmentation for Land Cover Mapping: Method

 \section{Method}

+Traditional segmentation architectures like UNET \cite{ronneberger2015u} are designed for single image semantic segmentation and thus fail to capture the temporal information present in the satellite/aerial image time-series.
 In this section, we describe the proposed STATT method for land cover mapping (see Fig.~\ref{fig:architecture}).
 Our method extends the UNet architecture~\cite{ronneberger2015u} to capture the spatial and temporal land cover patterns, identify discriminative land cover patterns and noisy time periods, and fuse multi-resolution information through skip connections.